 This antioxidant is a huge boost for your immune system and can help to fight off a nasty cold or flu!
 It even helps wounds heal faster and prevent wrinkles.
 You can find HEAPS of vitamin C in citrus fruits like oranges, and vibrant veggies such as broccoli and capsicum.

 Vitamin D aids calcium absorption, which is vital for healthy bones!
 It also plays a vital role in prime muscle function.
 It is often referred to as the "happy vitamin" as it can improve mood and reduce feelings of sadness - pretty awesome, right?
 Whilst there are a few natural foods which have a small amounts of this vitamin, the sun is the best way to receive vitamin D. No, girls!
 This doesn't mean it's okay to lay outside all day in the sun without sunscreen!
 15 minutes per day is recommended but make sure not to go out in peak sunlight hours without protecting your skin!

 If your daily intake of this mineral is too low, it could potentially lead to anaemia (lack of red blood cells), leaving you feeling fatigued with very little energy!
-Iron is particularly important for women with heavy periods.
+Iron is particularly important for women with heavy periods, making many things high in iron fantastic foods to eat on your period.
 Iron can be found in red meats and spinach however, if you think you are lacking in iron, it's really important to talk to your doctor about taking a supplement to give yourself a boost!

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.